aptech/docs/docs/CR-cols.rst

 ::

-    //Create a 100x3 matrix of uniform random numbers x = rndu(100,3);
+    // Create a 100x3 matrix of uniform random numbers x = rndu(100,3);

-    //Find out how many columns are in 'x' p = cols(x);
+    // Find out how many columns are in 'x' p = cols(x);

 After the code above: